ChakshuGautam/async_orch/docs/wiki.md

   - `EventBus`: Manages event subscriptions and emissions.
   - `TaskState`: Enum for task lifecycle states.
-  - `TaskRunner`: The basic execution unit.
-  - `Sequence`: For sequential execution of TaskRunners.
+  - `Sequence`: For sequential execution of tasks/definitions.
-  - `Parallel`: For concurrent execution of TaskRunners.
+  - `Parallel`: For concurrent execution of tasks/definitions.
-  - `CircuitGroup`: Implements the circuit breaker pattern for a group of tasks.
+  - `CircuitDefinition`: Defines a group of tasks protected by a circuit breaker.
   - `run()`: A top-level convenience function to execute any workflow component.
+  - Internal classes like `_TaskRunner`, `_SequentialTaskRunner`, `_ParallelTaskRunner`, `_CircuitGroupTaskRunner` handle the actual execution logic.

 - **`examples/example.py`**: This file provides practical usage examples of the `async_orch` library.
 It demonstrates:
-  - Defining various types of tasks (I/O-bound, CPU-bound-like).
+  - Defining various types of task functions.
-  - Constructing sequences and parallel groups.
+  - Constructing sequences and parallel groups using the new API.
-  - Implementing a retry mechanism for a flaky task.
+  - Implementing a retry mechanism for a flaky task using `backoff`.
-  - Using a circuit breaker.
+  - Using a `CircuitDefinition`.
   - Subscribing to the event bus for logging.
   - Running a mixed pipeline of sequences and parallel groups.